 To replace fuses, locate the fuse block under the driver side seat.
 Pull out old fuse and replace with a new automotive type fuse.
-Headlight and taillight bulbs and fuses are available from a local Distributor, an authorized Branch or the Service Parts Department.
+Headlights and fuses are available from a local Distributor, an authorized Branch or the Service Parts Department.